AtharvaAthanikar2003/Electric-Vehicle-Data-Analytics-for-Performance-and-Market-Trends/README.md

 - Upload the heavy files using this YT reference video :- https://www.youtube.com/watch?v=WIdt-6-x150

 **Key Achievements**:
-- Improved performance optimization by 16%.
+- Developed interactive Power BI dashboards that provided real-time insights into electric vehicle performance metrics.
+- Identified key market trends, leading to a 16% improvement in performance optimization through data visualizations.
-- Contributed to a 20% reduction in energy consumption based on insights from the data.
+- Contributed to a 20% reduction in energy consumption by highlighting usage patterns and energy-efficient vehicles using Power BI reports.